alpacahq/samplealgo01/tutorial.md

 ```

 Pretty simple, and of course there are many things to worry if you really
-care, such as SP500 universe change etc, but this can be enough to
+care, such as an S&P 500 universe change, but this can be enough to
 validate our idea.
 Also, you may notice the function has default
 parameters that you can change around to simulate different scenarios.

 ## Set up the enviornment
 Yes we forgot to talk about the environment first.
 This repository is
-set up using `pipenv` which is becoming the de-fact in python today
+set up using `pipenv` which is becoming the de-facto standard in python today,
 as it's something sitting on top of `pip`, `virtualenv` and `pyenv`
 that's easier to use.
 If you haven't installed `pipenv`, we'd
 recommend to try it this time.
 Once you have `pipenv`, it's as simple as